 Please dress as you feel comfortable.
 Our congregation attends dressed in anything from casual to dressed-up.
 Take your pick!

 Children are welcomed at services and there are toys and activities available for their use during the service in church.
 They are welcome to go out to age appropriate groups, which leave part way through the service, where they can learn more alongside people of their own age.
 All our leaders have full DBS checks.
 We have a full child protection policy in place, and review this regularly.

 Absolutely not.
 As a visitor, please feel free to just pass the plate on.

-Many church members and regular attenders support the work of the church through cash donations, standing orders, or using envelopes that allow us to receive gift aid on your donation (if you do wish to give, yellow envelopes should be found in the backs of the chairs).
+Many church members and regular attenders support the work of the church through cash donations, or using envelopes that allow us to receive gift aid.
+Some donate using standing orders so it is common for the plate to be passed on.

 We believe that God cares about everyone, and we believe prayer can really make a difference in people’s lives.
 We have an active prayer life.